odpi/egeria-docs/site/docs/guides/planning/runtime/overview.md

 ![OMAG Server deployment choices](/concepts/egeria-operations-server-choices-no-description.svg)

 !!! info "Container platform deployment"
-    Alternatively, for cloud or hybrid deployment scenarios you may want to move some of the platform responsibilities to orchestrated container hosting environment like Kubernetes.
+    Alternatively, for cloud or hybrid deployment scenarios, you may want to offload some of the platform responsibilities to an orchestrated container hosting environment such as Kubernetes.
 In such a scenario, OMAG servers run as individual containers.
-To visualize this looking at the topology picture at the beginning, the blue rounded boxes are Kubernetes clusters and orange circles are OMAG servers running as containers.
-Read more about this approach in [Container platform deployment](#container-platform-deployment) section below.
+To visualise this, look at the topology image at the beginning: The blue rounded boxes are Kubernetes clusters and the orange circles are OMAG servers running as containers.
+Read more about this approach in the [Container Platform Deployment](#container-platform-deployment) section below.

 Different types of technology need different types of integration and Egeria has OMAG Servers to match.
 Each type of OMAG Server is focused on the integration of a specific type of tool, engine or platform: